adamalbrecht/ngQuickDate/README.md

 ## Styling

 There is a very light set of styles that allow the datepicker to function, but isn't particularly pretty.
 From there you can either use the default theme that's included or you can easily write your own theme.

-## Supported Versions of Angular

-Right now, it only works with Angular 1.0.8, but I'm working on version that will work with 1.2.

 ## Browser Support